guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >  bookstack_db:
 >    ...

-Obs: Docker Compose services can be named anything.
+<strong style="color:#c6554f">Obs:</strong> Docker Compose services can be named anything.
 They are intended to be human readable and ideally should be meaningful.

-image --> defines the value to be used for the service, it also overrides the image name specified in the Dockerfile.
+<strong style="color: #d65d0e">image</strong> <span style="color: #3588E9">--></span> defines the value to be used for the service, it also overrides the image name specified in the Dockerfile.

->[!example] Example - service
+>[!example] Example - image
 >```yaml
 >services:
 >  bookstack_db: